cloudflare/cloudflare-docs-engine/src/content/reference/wrangler-cli/commands.md

 <Definitions>

   - `--env` <PropMeta>optional</PropMeta>
-    - Binds the secret to the script of the specific [environment](/tooling/wrangler/environments/)
+    - Binds the secret to the script of the specific environment

 </Definitions>

 ## kv

 Interact with your Cloudflare Workers KV store.
-[Check out the docs.](/tooling/wrangler/kv_commands)

 If you've already selected a workers.dev subdomain, running `wrangler subdomain <name>` will update all your currently running Workers to run on the new subdomain (e.g. `hello.world.workers.dev` will now run on `hello.new-world.workers.dev`).